Our Patron Saint: St Clement I, Pope and Martyr

 Into the north wall of the present building are set some stone steps leading up to the long since removed Rood Screen.
 The ceiling of the north aisle seems to resemble the inverted hull of a ship, and it is thought that the boat builders of medieval Leigh may have constructed it.

 It is remarkable that in the whole of the 20th Century, only four Rectors served the parish.
 Canon Robert Stuart King succeeded his father in 1892 and served until his death in 1950.
 He was followed by Father John Head, Rector until 1973.
 Father Raymond Smith then served until 1986, and was succeeded by Father Stephen Jones who served until 2001.
-Fr Kenneth Havey was rector at St Clement`s from 2002 until 2013.
-We are currently without a rector awaiting appointment of a new priest-in-charge.
+Fr Kenneth Havey was Rector at St Clement`s from 2002 until 2013.
+Our present Parish Priest, Fr.
+Clive Hillman, came to us in January 2014.